KushalPadamati/Heart-Attack-Prediction/README.md

 **Heart Attack Prediction**

 This repository contains the code and data for a machine learning model that predicts the probability of a heart attack.
-This project aims to contribute to early detection and prevention of heart disease, a leading global health concern.
+This project aims to predict by taking the current health condition.

 **Disclaimer:** This model is intended for educational and research purposes only and should not be used for medical diagnosis or treatment.
 Please consult a healthcare professional for any concerns regarding your health.
 Project Overview